-The LMRWD uses a Water Resources Restoration Fund to partner with neighboring cities to and support projects with goals and objectives and objectives that are in alignment.
+The LMRWD uses a Water Resources Restoration Fund to partner with neighboring cities and to support projects with goals and objectives that are in alignment with the District.

-The fund has been used for the City of Carver's Levee Improvements, Lewis Street Improvements in the City of Shakopee, and Seminary Fen Ravine C-2 in Chaska.
+The fund was used in 2023 for the City of Carver's Levee Improvements, Lewis Street Improvements in the City of Shakopee, and Seminary Fen Ravine C-2 in Chaska.
 These partnerships are critical to maximizing resources to make a larger impact on solutions.
 Thank you to our project partners in 2023!

-Fen Management Plans
+Fen Stewardship Plans

 Calcareous fens are wetlands fed by groundwater that are home to rare calcium-rich plants.
-They are a unique resource within LMRWD.
+They are a unique resource within the LMRWD.